decision-crafters/pinecone-mcp-helper/docs/03_firecrawl_integration.md

+---
+layout: default
+title: Firecrawl Integration
+nav_order: 4
+permalink: /firecrawl/
+---

-# Chapter 3: Firecrawl Integration
+# Firecrawl Integration

-In the [previous chapter about Pipeline Integration](02_pipeline_integration.md), we learned how to process repository content systematically.
+In the [previous chapter about Pipeline Integration](/pipeline/), we learned how to process repository content systematically.
 Now, let's explore an exciting capability that transforms our tool from a simple repository processor into an intelligent web researcher: Firecrawl Integration!

 ## The Web Research Challenge 🕵️‍♀️